Fixin's for People Who Like Food

 Remove the Chicken from the Marinade.
 Discard the Marinade.

-Grill the Chicken, turning the Meat every 5 or 10 minutes.
+Grill the Chicken, turning the Meat every 5 or 10 minutes, until the internal temperature reaches 155° F.

 Remove the Chicken from the heat and rest for 10 minutes.